-Any request for Angel capital should have a comprehensive business plan.
-It is not that the Angel could not understand the business from a discussion or presentation, it is just that it is more efficient in the long run for the entrepreneur to have it all documented in advance.
-The Angel can then reject it with a quick glance at the executive summary, review it prior to a meeting, use it to open discussions with other co-investors and use it to drive the due diligence process if they wish to proceed.
+Any request for Angel or VC finance should have a comprehensive business plan.
+It is not that the investor could not understand the business from a discussion or presentation, it is just that it is more efficient in the long run for the entrepreneur to have it all documented in advance.
+The investor can then reject it with a quick glance at the executive summary, review it prior to a meeting, use it to open discussions with other co-investors and use it to drive the due diligence process if they wish to proceed.

-The general view is that, if the entrepreneur cannot put together a good business plan explaining every aspect of their business, they probably don't understand the business well enough to grow it to the point the Angel desires.
-Part of the entry test for investment is that they have the necessary literacy, numeracy and communication skills to run the business.
+The general view is that, if the entrepreneur cannot put together a good business plan explaining every aspect of their business, they probably don't understand the business well enough to grow it to the point the investor desires.
+Part of the entry test for investment is that the entrepreneur have the necessary literacy, numeracy and communication skills to run the business.
 The business plan is one of the tests they need to pass.

-The major benefit to the Angel of the business plan is to provide an opportunity for the management team to demonstrate they can build a model of the business which an outsider can understand.
+The major benefit to the investor of the business plan is to provide an opportunity for the management team to demonstrate they can build a model of the business which an outsider can understand.
 The model needs to be holistic.
 It has to explain every aspect of the business in sufficient detail to show that they understand how all the parts have to work together over time.

-You, the Angel, are being asked to invest considerable funds into a business you are trying to understand.
-It is unlikely that you will ever understand the business as well as the entrepreneur and the management team.
-Since your investment is only for a short period, say 3-7 years, you need to see a strong possibility of a trade sale or an IPO during that time.
-What they need to demonstrate in their investment proposal to you, in non-technical terms, is that they can achieve those objectives.
+The investor is being asked to invest considerable funds in a business which they are trying to understand.
+It is unlikely that they will ever understand the business as well as the entrepreneur and the management team.
+Since the investment is only for a short period, say 3-7 years, they need to see a strong possibility of a trade sale or an IPO during that time.
+What the entrepreneur needs to demonstrate in the investment proposal, in non-technical terms, is that he or she can achieve those objectives.

 Most business plans are simply projections of the past.
 It is simply Excel madness.
 It is almost as if, by putting the data into Excel and projecting it forward for three years, it will happen.
 Of course it may.
 But that would be more hope than strategy.
 Forecasts need to be based on a set of realistic and defensible assumptions.
 For many entrepreneurs, the business plan is an expression of what they would like to happen.
 They work backwards from what they would like to happen to establish the growth rate that will get them there.
-Alternatively, they use a set of assumptions.
+Alternatively, they use a set of assumptions which seem reasonable and build their business plan on those assumptions.
 This is often presented as the classic 'percentage of the market' plan: 'The market is huge and we only need 2% of the market to be a \$100 million business.'

 However, most often this is not supported by any validation that the customers will buy the firm's products or that they will buy in the volumes asserted.
-The business plan needed by an Angel has a very specific purpose.
-It is to convince the Angel that the firm can deliver the objectives they have for the use of their money.
+The business plan needed by an Angel or VC firm has a very specific purpose.
+It is to convince the investor that the firm can deliver the objectives they have for the use of their money.
 Put simply, that means: